Mobile tagging: Commercial tagging

 (such as the nutrient content on hamburgers), direct downloads such as free ringtones, clips or mobile games) and the direct link to a specific site of a company.
 Particularly in the field of commercial tagging it is vital for the code to be able to be branded (it is possible to integrate a logo in the code).
 It is hard to convince people to use this technology.

-The first company used QR Code for IT Asset Inventory Tagging System was initiated last October 11, 2012 made by Castlewood Group Pte Ltd Singapore led by IT Manager, Engr.
-Men-She-Vik P. San Diego, MIT.
-This unique concept innovates the use of QR Code as a medium for proper handling and monitoring of IT devices and peripherals for this company.
-Earlier concept made by other companies with the help of bar code tagging technology for IT asset inventory but now with the latest technology of encrypting and decrypting of information, QR Code may consider as one of the best application to manage IT asset of the company.

 Public tagging

 In terms of public tagging, barcodes serve as a hyperlink to additional information on public information carriers.
 This information may include maps, customer reviews or other non-commercial advice.

 Private tagging

 In view of private tagging, personal motives come to the fore.
 Besides the opportunity for creating direct hyperlinks on blogs or profiles, it is possible to participate immediately in online auctions (such as barcodes on cars with eBay hyperlinks).

 Furthermore, barcodes allow services like saving data automatically in the contact list of mobile phones by scanning a code printed on business cards.

 In addition to higher user friendliness, private tagging offers novel opportunities for self-presentation.